Chase the Rainy Blues Away With These West Michigan Activities

 12 – Relive Your Youth with Movies Mommy Loved (or Daddy, or Grandma…)

 Kids love to hear about the “good old days.”
-Pull out a flick from your childhood and watch it with them, pausing now and then to reminisce about what you loved way back when.
+Pick out a flick from your childhood (hello, Disney+!) and watch it with them, pausing now and then to reminisce about what you loved way back when.

 Or bake cookies.
 If you don’t have all the ingredients, take advantage of the curbside service at Family Fare Fast Lane.
 No getting wet in the rain!